bgachara/bgachara.github.io/posts/databases.md

   - make decisions for all active queries

 - Local policies
-  - allocate frames to a specific queries without considering the behaviour of concurrent queries.
+  - Allocate frames to a specific queries without considering the behaviour of concurrent queries.
   - still need to support sharing pages.

 ### Buffer Pool Optimizations